Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 ![Contactpage](imagesreadme/contactform.JPG)
 ### Resolved
-<p>By adding specific style rules to a media querie this issue was resolved.</p>
+<p>By adding specific style rules to a media query this issue was resolved.</p>

 ![contactpage](imagesreadme/contactformfixed.PNG)
 ### Problem
-<p>The issue here is the section stretches to far down and outside of the image, the aim is to have the Back-to-the-top link inside of the explore section image.</p>
+<p>The issue here is the section stretches too far down and outside of the image, the aim is to have the Back-to-the-top link inside of the explore section image.</p>

 ![backtop](imagesreadme/backtop.PNG)
 ### Resolved